raviichunduru/RestAssured/README.md

 This project demonstrates how to make HTTP requests (GET, POST, DELETE, and UPDATE) to APIs.

-It also covers various ways to construct request body:
+It also covers various ways to construct request bodies, including:

 1. Passing as String: You can directly include the request body as a string.